 - Gold level certification from the Vehicle Protection Association: The Vehicle Protection Association (VPA) is a non-profit organization that ensures that member companies are using the best business practices.
 Few companies hold a gold level certification from the VPA, so this accomplishment by Endurance is very impressive.

 Read more about Endurance reviews in our article.

-CARCHEX received a 4.5 star rating from our reviews team.
-Here are a few reasons that CARCHEX is an outstanding extended service plan provider.
+CARCHEX received Motor1 rating of 4.5-stars.
+Here are a few reasons that CARCHEX is an outstanding extended service plan provider for used cars.

 - Variety of extended service plan options: CARCHEX provides five different plan options, each of which can be customized.
 In addition, each of their plans comes with 24/7 emergency roadside assistance, trip interruption services, and lockout services.

 - Industry endorsements: CARCHEX has received industry endorsements from Edmunds.com, Kelley Blue Book, and CARFAX.
 These endorsements are a strong signal that CARCHEX is a top extended service plan provider.

 - A+ BBB rating: CARCHEX’s A+ BBB rating establishes that the company takes customer service seriously and is responsive to its customers.

 Read more about CARCHEX reviews in our article.

 Having trouble deciding between Endurance and CARCHEX?
 Read our Endurance vs. CARCHEX review.